the-greenman/gitformanifestos/README.md

 * Github is the biggest online tool for managing git repositories
 * Github allows easy, online editing
 * Markdown allows simple formatting (http://daringfireball.net/projects/markdown/).
 Using markdown keeps simple formating as plain text, so that it is easy to compare and manage changes.
+* http://Prose.io is a good way to make editing easier.